 You underestimate and undercharge for new projects

 "You will always underestimate how long a project will take," says illustrator Matt Richards.
 "Doubling your guess might be close.
 Your fees need to cover your own holiday, sickness, equipment, admin and more.
 Where you can, don't use a 'day rate', as swapping time for money makes it hard to make a profit.
 Aim for value-based-charging, instead."

 Another way to avoid undercharging upfront is by adding a disclaimer, preparing for added work in future.
 As New York designer, Milan Moffatt points out: "Avoid scope creep.
 Never hesitate to tell your client a change request will add time or is different than what you originally agreed upon.
 In your contract, provide an additional hourly rate for change requests that are out of scope."

-Don't, whatever you do, under-promise and over-deliver.
+Don't, whatever you do, over-promise and under-deliver.
 "It is really important to not talk a big game to secure the job and have your client’s expectations soar through the roof," explains Jason Paul Byrne.
 "Just be totally honest about the challenges, with the promise of hard work and know-how."